hyeny99/Graph-SLAM/README.md

 # autonomous_navigation

 ## Setup
-CHAMP is used as a robot model.
+CHAMP is used for a model of a robot.
 ROS packages for CHAMP can be found [here](https://github.com/chvmp/champ).
 A couple of launch and rviz files are modified according to the purpose of the project.
 Please change the rviz launch file in the champ_description folder as stated in rviz_viewer.launch file.